Adas, Michael, ed. Technology

 Theory and Archaeology.
 Albuquerque: University of New Mexico Press.
 1987.

-in the Mediterranean; Historical and Archaeological Views on Text and Archeaology.
+Historical and Archaeological Views on Text and Archeaology.
+New

-Ferry Armory and the New Technology; The Challenge of Change.
-Ithaca: Cornell
+Armory and the New Technology; The Challenge of Change.
+Ithaca:

 Smith, Merrit Roe and Gregory Clancy.
 Major